Baker Bridge train wreck: Horace W. Lyons

-Lyons was a 37 year old native of Old Orchard Beach, Maine then residing in Charlestown.
+Lyons was a 37-year-old native of Old Orchard Beach, Maine, then residing in Charlestown.
 He was hired as a fireman by the Fitchburg Railroad in 1898 and was kept on when the railroad was acquired by the Boston and Maine Corporation.
-In 1904 he passed his examination to become an engineer.
+In 1904, he passed his examination to become an engineer.
 Due to his lack of seniority, Lyons was not assigned his own train and worked as a spare engineer.
 Prior to the collision, Lyons had a fine record as a fireman and engineer.

 Investigations

 B&M investigation

-Lyons told a Boston and Maine representative that he had observed two cautionary block signals and two red-fire fusees that had been thrown by the brakeman of the local train, but by the time he reacted he was already upon the rear of the train.
-Witnesses testified that the brakeman had thrown the fusees and the burned out fusees were found near the tracks.
+Lyons told a Boston and Maine representative that he had observed two cautionary block signals and two red-fire flares (fusees) that had been thrown by the brakeman of the local train, but by the time he reacted he was already upon the rear of the train.
+Witnesses testified that the brakeman had thrown the flares, and the burned-out flares were found near the tracks.
 Thomas F. McHugh, the station operator, stated that after the local train had left he hung a signal lantern out to notify passing trains that another train had just left the station.

 On November 27, Boston and Maine President Lucius Tuttle released a statement stating that the primary cause of the accident was Lyons' failure to heed cautionary signals.

 Keyes inquest

 On November 29, Judge John S. Keyes of the Concord District Court held an inquest into the accident.
-The 3 hour inquest saw testimony from 31 witnesses and evidence gathered by detectives from the Massachusetts State Police.
+The three-hour inquest saw testimony from 31 witnesses and evidence gathered by detectives from the Massachusetts State Police.
 Keyes chose to make the inquest private and reporters were not allowed in the courtroom.
 The inquest concluded that Lyons was at fault for the crash and he was charged with manslaughter.